benmaier/thresholdmodel/README.md

 The networks can be directed and/or weighted.

-In contrast to the original discrete-time model, nodes whose aggregated inputs exceed their respective thresholdes will not flip after the "next time step" because there are no time steps.
+In contrast to the original discrete-time model, nodes whose aggregated inputs exceed their respective thresholds will not flip after the "next time step" because there are no time steps.
 Instead, a node whose threshold has been exceeded will enter an alert state from which